aureooms-contrib/cs-config-for-linux/README.md

 Enable the cups-browsed service if you do not want to start it manually every time

     systemctl enable cups-browsed.service

+And start it immediately if you want to print before the next reboot

+    systemctl start cups-browsed.service

 Add a ServerName entry pointing to `lit-printserver.ulb.ac.be:631` to /etc/cups/client.conf.
 For example